What’s your preference? Eating a can of worms or humble pie?

 (p.
 187).

-Regardless of noxious outcomes, we all tend to reason and judge dichotomously.
+Regardless of noxious outcomes, we have all reasoned and judged using a dichotomous lens in varying degrees.
 The simplicity of “either/or” reasoning provides a quick and easy process for interpreting information about people, places, and events.
 Our personal subjectivity, however, filters our perception with faulty logic, causing inaccuracies in our concluding judgments.
 Individual levels of pride and denial foment faulty logic as well.
 An excess of pride or denial proportionally increases our errors in judgment.
 In turn, these excesses and errors manifest themselves in behavioral patterns.
-For example, the “win/lose” proposition is a common form of dichotomous reasoning exhibited in behaviors.
-This mindset produces self-aggrandizing behavioral patterns due to its predicated and unwritten rule that says: In order for me to feel good about myself, I must win and you must lose.
-There can only be one winner—and it’s not you.

-The “win/lose” mindset might be expressed consciously or unconsciously.
-Either way, this strategical mindset seeks to control and dominate others by framing them as inferior.
-In turn, competitive individuals often posture themselves as morally superior; they and their opinions are “right” and “good.”
-The typical storyline goes like this: In order to infer or proclaim superiority, Person X maximizes his personal accomplishments and moral character when interacting with Person Y. At the same time, Person X minimizes or denies these traits in Person Y in attempts to make Person Y feel inferior to Person X. Additionally, Person X simultaneously minimizes or denies his own weaknesses and imperfections to maximize his feelings of superiority.
+In order to infer or proclaim superiority, Person X maximizes his or her personal accomplishments and moral character when interacting with Person Y. At the same time, Person X minimizes or denies these traits in Person Y in attempts to make Person Y feel inferior to Person X. Additionally, Person X simultaneously minimizes or denies his own weaknesses and imperfections to maximize his feelings of superiority.
 Inversely, Person X has impossible expectations of himself.
 He defines himself as a failure by magnifying his weaknesses or “badness” while minimizing or denying his accomplishments and “goodness.”
-In the end, most people become increasingly conscious and aware when interacting with a “competitive” person.
-When judged as “inferior,” “less than,” or “sinner,” we feel the sting.

-The longer we slog around in demeaning and demoralizing dichotomies, the more likely we become entrapped in a quagmire of shame, blame, resentment, and anger because of our inability to adapt healthy perspectives.
+The longer we slog around in demeaning and demoralizing dichotomies, the more likely we become entrapped in a quagmire of shame, blame, resentment, and anger because of our inability or refusal to adapt healthy perspectives.
 These pernicious mindsets also detract and diminish the redemptive role of the Savior.

 “Plotting Mischief” by Frank Stone